November 1, 2020

 In your Showit site, you’ll use Heading 1, Heading 2, and Heading 3.
 In the Showit app, these are labeled as Title, Heading, and Subheading, respectively.

-Each page should have one Heading 1 for the title of the page.
+Heading 1 tags are typically used for the title.
 Use Heading 2 tags to break up the content into sections.
 Heading 3 tags aren’t nearly as common, but can be used to break down the subtopics even further.
 Everything else should be set as p (paragraph).
 Your main navigation will be set to nav (navigation).

 For more details, check out this blog post on “Setting & Understanding Heading Tags in Showit” I helped Crystal Lee Design Studio write!